jedahan/conway/readme.md

 Install with `npm install`, run with `npm start`, test with `npm test`.

-This version is bounded, so no wrapping around for things like gliders :()
+This version is bounded, so no wrapping around for things like gliders :(

+Try clicking on everything!